Tutorial: Running Macro

 model_structure

-result_dir = joinpath(@__DIR__, "results")
+result_dir = joinpath(case_path, "results")

 mkpath(result_dir)

-write_capacity_results(joinpath(result_dir, "capacity.csv"), system)
+write_capacity(joinpath(result_dir, "capacity.csv"), system)

-write_costs(joinpath(result_dir, "costs.csv"), model)
+write_costs(joinpath(result_dir, "costs.csv"), system, solution)

 get_optimal_capacity(system)